 The terms of this Rider apply to all current and future agreements of the parties and shall amend and supersede all other agreements.
 If there is a conflict between the terms of this Rider and current or future agreements of the parties, the terms of this Rider shall control unless the future agreement contains a specific agreement to amend this Rider.
 No term or provision of any agreement which is inconsistent with the terms of this Rider shall be valid.
 Performance or action or use, including logging on a website, using software, or “clicking” a button on a computer to indicate agreement to a policy such as a privacy policy or user agreement shall not be sufficient to modify this Rider.
 The Rider may only be amended by written agreement of the Purchaser and the Vendor.
 The terms of this Rider shall be incorporated by reference in all current and future agreements of the parities.

-The terms of this Rider shall be applicable to and incorporated by reference in all current and future agreements between the Vendor and the Purchaser’s contractors, agents, employees, and students.
+The terms of this Rider shall be applicable to and incorporated by reference in all current and future agreements between the Vendor and the Purchaser unless specifically amended or superseded.
 Any terms or provisions of agreements between the Vendor and such users which are inconsistent with the requirements of this Rider shall be invalid and unenforceable.
 For example, a provision of the Vendor’s privacy policy for students which provided for indemnification would be unenforceable.

 Any terms or provisions of agreements between the parties which waive or limit, or attempt to waive or limit the liability of the Vendor to the Purchaser in any respect shall be invalid and unenforceable.
 Any terms or provisions which provide for or attempt to provide for indemnification by the Purchaser to the Vendor shall be invalid and unenforceable.
 Any terms or provisions which require the Purchaser to purchase insurance shall be invalid and unenforceable.
 Any terms or provisions which limit the time in which the Purchaser may bring suit shall be invalid and unenforceable.
 Any terms or provisions which require the Purchaser to submit to arbitration shall be invalid and unenforceable.
-All warranty limitations are invalid and unenforceable.
 The invalidity of a particular term or provision of an agreement shall not invalidate the entire agreement.
 If a specific term or provision of an agreement is invalid, the remainder of the agreement shall continue to be valid and enforceable.

 Any agreements, terms, or provisions between the parties shall be enforceable only to the extent allowed by Kentucky law.
 This Rider and all agreements of the parties shall be governed by the laws of the Commonwealth of Kentucky without regard to conflicts of law rules.
 Each party submits to the jurisdiction of the courts, or administrative agencies as applicable, located in the Commonwealth of Kentucky for the purposes of any action, suit or proceeding arising out of or related to this agreement and agrees not to plead or claim that any action, suit or proceeding arising out of or related to this agreement that is brought in such Kentucky courts or such appropriate Kentucky agency has been